- You must be registered in a minimum of six credit hours.

 Keep in mind that whatever amount you borrow must be paid back with interest.
 You have the right to decline the loan or to request a lower loan amount.

-If you wish to decline all or a portion of your loan(s), a signed written request, stating the amount of loan funds to be returned, must be received by the Financial Aid Office.
-Please be advised that if you decline your loan(s) you will be responsible for any bill you may have with MMCC.
+If you wish to decline all or a portion of your loan(s), a signed written request, stating the amount of loan funds to be returned, may be received by the Financial Aid Office.
+If requested via email, it must come from your @midmich email address.
+Please be advised that if you decline your loan(s) you will be responsible for any bill you may have with Mid.

 Federal Parent PLUS Loan